Arunabhagit/Data-Driven-E-Commerce-Sales-Analysis/README.md

 # Tools Used

-** Dataset: E-Commerce Store dataset with 9,994 rows and 21 columns.
+**Dataset**: E-Commerce Store dataset with 9,994 rows and 21 columns.

-Programming Language: Python.
+**Programming Language**: Python.

-Visualization Library: Used Plotly for statistical insights.
+**Visualization Library**: Used Plotly for statistical insights.
 Learn more about Plotly https://plotly.com/python/

-Development Environment: Google Colab for coding.
+**Development Environment**: Google Colab for coding.

 # Data Cleaning